kirtirajingale/shaplink_clone/README.md

 <h1>Twiik.me - Clone </h1>

-In the Twiik-app you will find lots of workouts, programs or courses from both coaches and gyms.
+Twiik-app, you will find lots of workouts, programs or courses from both coaches and gyms.

 ## Tech Stack Used